justinhelmer/backbone-node-boilerplate/README.md

 ## Launching the web app

-The `build:dev` grunt task additionally triggers `concurrent:dev`, which launches a local web server on port 9001, and a local node server on port 3000.
+The `build:dev` grunt task additionally triggers `server:dev`, which launches a local web server on port 9001, a local node server on port 3000, as well as a [LiveReload](http://livereload.com/) server.

-When the local servers are running, open a web browser and visit http://localhost:9001 to view the web app.
-Requests to the node server are made to http://localhost:3000
-These configuration options can be changed at `client/app/js/config.js` and `server/config.js`.
+When the local servers are running, open a web browser and visit [http://localhost:9001](http://localhost:9001) to view the web app.
+By default, requests to the node server are made to [http://localhost:3000](http://localhost:3000) - these configuration options can be changed at `client/app/js/config.js` and `server/config.js`.

-Additionally, `concurrent:dev` listens for changes to development files, and will re-build application files and re-launch local servers automatically.
+Additionally, `server:dev` listens for changes to development files, and will re-build application files and re-launch local livereload, node, and web servers automatically.
 If you have [LiveReload](http://livereload.com/) installed and running on your system, then the browser will automatically refresh to show the changes on each save.

+When `build:dist` is run, the `server:dist` task must be manually triggered to launch local servers to watch dist files.
+The assumption here is that the `dist` build will not typically be re-build during development.

 ## Standards
 - [commonjs module and package systems](http://wiki.commonjs.org/wiki/CommonJS)